nano-o/SFSailfish/README.md

 # Running Experiments on GCP
 The GCP configuration is specified in ```benchmark/settings.json```.
-Please fill in the following field with the path to the private key:
+Please fill in the name and path of the SSH key used to connect to the GCP machines:
 ```
 "key": {
         "name": "",